-Since our Inception, The Australian Community has held a commemoration for the Ten Australians who perished on September 11, 2001.
+Since our Inception, The Australian Community has held a commemoration for the Ten Australians who perished on September 11, 2001 at Ground Zero.

-On September 17, 2016 we commemorated these fallen Australians with a historic flag raising ceremony at Bowling Green in NYC.
+On September 14, 2019 we again commemorated these fallen Australians with a flag raising ceremony at Bowling Green in NYC.

-Below is a copy of the eulogy that was given for the Ten Australians:
+Below is a copy of the Eulogy for the Ten Australians:

 On November 11, 1993 The Hon.
 P.J.
 Keating MP, delivered a eulogy for the Unknown Australian Soldier that is regarded as amongst the most memorable speeches ever given by an Australian Prime Minister.